kuzzleio/documentation-old/src/sdk-reference/memory-storage/incrbyfloat.md

 ---

-## Return value
+## Return Value

 Returns the `MemoryStorage` object to allow chaining.

 ---

-## Callback response
+## Callback Response

-Resolves to a floating point number containing the updated key value
+Returns a floating point number that contains the updated key value